 The October 2017 wildfires caused damage to curbs, gutters, sidewalks, asphalt roads, a storm drain, and a timber retaining wall.
 Sonoma County requested funding for repairs to these facilities, as well as to 51 damaged asphalt sites in the Mark West/Larkfield area on county roads.
 FEMA initially denied funding for the repairs relating to the sidewalks, curbs, gutters, storm drain and retaining wall totaling \$126,525.
 Sonoma County appealed FEMA's denial of the repairs.
-On May 24, 2019, Cal-OES informed the County, via letter, FEMA approved the appeal for \$126,525 in damages denied.
+On May 24, 2019, Cal-OES informed the County, via letter, FEMA approved the appeal for \$126,525 which means the County will be receiving the funds to make the repairs.

 Additionally, Sonoma County has identified damage to county roads resulting from the Private Property Debris Removal operations that were conducted by the United States Army Corps of Engineers at FEMA 's request.
-FEMA has not yet ruled on the remaining \$18,512,123 in requested funding for the 32 roads damaged by debris removal trucks.
-FEMA has advised a decision regarding the 32 roads will be issued separately.
+FEMA has not yet made a determination on the remaining \$18,512,123 in requested funding for the 32 roads damaged by debris removal trucks.